ritza-co/learn-python-the-right-way/manuscript/Chapter-5.md

 As our programming skills develop we’ll find we have more than one way to solve any problem.
 So good programs are *designed*.
 We make choices that favour clarity, simplicity, and elegance.
 The job title *software architect* says a lot about what we do — we are *architects* who engineer our products to balance beauty, functionality, simplicity and clarity in our creations.

-> ***Tip***
+A> ***Tip***
->
+A>
-> *Once our program works, we should play around a bit trying to polish it up.
+A> *Once our program works, we should play around a bit trying to polish it up.
 Write good comments.
 Think about whether the code would be clearer with different variable names.
 Could we have done it more elegantly?
 Should we rather use a function?
 Can we simplify the conditionals?*
->
+A>
-> *We think of our code as our creation, our work of art!
+A> *We think of our code as our creation, our work of art!
 We make it great.*

 ## 5.11.
 Type conversion